network4dev/n4d/docs/networking/ip4.rst

   addressing, and sometimes layer-4 port/protocol information as well.
 * **pool**: A range of addresses which can be used as outputs from the NAT process.
-Addresses in a pool are dynamic resources which are allocated on-demand when hosts need to traverse a NAT and require different IPs.
+Addresses in a pool are dynamic resources which are allocated on-demand when hosts traverse a NAT point and require different IPs.
 * **ALG**: Application Level Gateway is a form of payload inspection that looks for embedded IP addresses inside the packet's payload, which traditional NAT devices cannot see.
 ALGs are NAT enhancements on a per-application basis (yuck) to translate these embedded addresses.
   Applications such as active FTP and SIP require ALGs.
+* **unsolicited traffic**: In the context of NAT, this refers to traffic originating from the outside network and destined for some device on the inside network.
+It is called "unsolicited" because the inside host did not initiate the communication.

 In Cisco-speak, some additional terms are defined.
 These seem confusing at first, but are a blessing in disguise because they are unambiguous.